rism-digital/muscat-guidelines/default/en/source_300.md

 ##### Format

-Use one of the following English terms, in the singluar or plural as appropriate.
+Use one of the following English terms, in the singular or plural as appropriate.

 ###### General